ursmal1948/home_budget_flask/README.md

 docker-compose down
 ```
 ## Tests
-Each key component of the application is tested to ensure functionality and compliance to the expected behaviour.
-Testing is carried out using pytest and unittest with object mocking.
+Each key component of the application (__models, repositories, services and routes__) is tested to ensure functionality and compliance to the expected behaviour.
+Testing is carried out with pytest and unittest mostly using object and function mocking.
 The test coverage is over 80%, ensuring that the application performs reliably under various scenarios.